 The Cambodian capital city, Phnom Penh, is becoming an increasingly popular destination for travellers.
-I’ve seen many changes since I first visited in 2006; A large shopping centre (Aeon Mall) and a few modern skyscrapers have appeared on the skyline.
+I’ve seen many changes since I first visited in 2006.
+Over the years a large shopping centre (Aeon Mall) and a few modern skyscrapers have gradually appeared on the skyline.

 Each time I return there seems to be more restaurants, hotels, cafes and bars.
 But, for all the new buildings the city still holds on to its old world charm.

 The riverfront is one of my favourite places.
-Here you’ll find charming little cafes and bars where you can sit and watch the Tonle Sap merge into the Mekong river, see elegant colonial architecture painted in faded pastel colours that glow warmly in the setting sun.
+Here you’ll find charming little cafes and bars where you can sit and watch the Tonle Sap merge into the Mekong river.
+Soak up elegant colonial architecture painted in faded pastel colours that glow warmly in the setting sun.
 In the evening tropical storms and lightning flashes rumble on the horizon.

 - Royal Palace and pagodas.
-Situated by the river, a good place to spend an hour or two looking at the Palace and gardens.
+Situated by the river, an excellent place to spend an hour or two looking at the Palace and gardens.

 - Tuol Sleng (S-21) Genocide Museum.
-A harrowing place that will leave you with a heavy heart and a greater understanding of Cambodia's recent history.
+A harrowing place that will leave you with a heavy heart, but a greater understanding of Cambodia's recent history.
 Here you'll learn about the genocide that took place in the 1970's under the rule of the Khmer Rouge.

 - Riverfront area, cafes, restaurants, bars.
 Enjoy a plate of Loc Lac, or spend an afternoon in the Foreign Correspondence Club sipping a G&T and watching the world roll by.